BuildArena: A Physics-Aligned Interactive Benchmark of LLMs for Engineering Construction: Impact Statement

 \subsubsection{Cost Analysis}

 Figure \ref{fig:cost} presents the relationship between cost and performance.
-Detailed results are provided in Appendix \ref{tab:tasks_multi_cost}.
-From these results, we observation that \textbf{massive inference does not guarantee high performance.} In all the three tasks, best construction results often consume only moderate numbers of tokens, whereas many failed attempts incur massive token usage.
+Detailed results are provided in Table \ref{tab:tasks_multi_cost}.
+From these results, we observe that \textbf{massive inference does not guarantee high performance.} In all the three task categories, best construction results often consume only moderate numbers of tokens, whereas many failed attempts incur massive token usage.
 This shows that beyond a certain capability threshold, additional inference cost does not translate into better performance.